 When I think of a day in the life of a top sales manager, there’s a common theme.
 They invest their time in the right sales activities for their team.
-In professional services, this focus becomes even more important, because many times they are balancing business development and sales management along with client delivery.
+This focus becomes even more important, because many times they are balancing business development and sales management along with client delivery.

 Key Goals and Milestones to Include in a Sales Plan

 The first step I always advise during sales consulting on sales plans is to start by developing a list of your key business goals and milestones.
-Some specific categories can help keep you focused on what you want to accomplish in 2020 and beyond, including:
+Some specific categories can help keep you focused on what you want to accomplish this year and beyond, including:

 - New Client Growth